Agalychnis taylori

 Agalychnis taylori, commonly known as the red-eyed tree frog or Taylor's leaf frog, is a species of frog in the subfamily Phyllomedusinae.
 It was originally described as a subspecies of Agalychnis callidryas in 1957.
 In 1967 it was synonymized with Agalychnis callidryas by Savage and Heyer.
 In 2019, it was resurrected and elevated to a full species based on well-supported morphological data.
 The range of Agalychnis taylori extends from central Veracruz, Mexico, to west-central Honduras.

+Habitat

+Agalychnis taylori appear in humid lowlands of in West-central Honduras, Guatemala, Belize, Oaxaca, and Southern Veracruz, Mexico.
+These organisms tend to flee to swamps during their mating season (wet seasons).
+During dry seasons they tend to inhabit canopy trees in primary forest.

+Reproduction

+Agalychnis tayloris mating process includes the male wrestling with another male for the female.
+The last male standing will then latch onto the females back backwards.
+The female will then find a leaf to lay her eggs on one at a time while the male fertilizes it.